 - Allocate assets to beneficiaries

 The responsibilities of an executor can be quite intimidating.
 The executor may have to coordinate with other professionals, such as attorneys or accountants to help wrap up the estate.

 Probate is usually the first step in the estate administration process, typically commencing after an individual’s death.
-If the decedent had a will, the will and a certified copy of the death certificate should be presented to the Register of Wills in the county where the testator lived.
-If the will is not self-proving, one may have to bring the witnesses of the will to court so they can attest to its authenticity.
+If the decedent had a Will, the Will and a certified copy of the death certificate should be presented to the Register of Wills in the county where the testator lived.
 Once all requirements have been fulfilled, the Register will give an oath of office to the executor, along with documentation to allow them to make transactions for the testator’s estate.

 Closing an estate in Pennsylvania

 The second way in which an estate may be closed is to file an accounting with the local Orphans’ Court.
 The executor should prepare a legal breakdown of all the estate assets, expenses, debts, or other liabilities.
-Along with this document, the executor should request an audit date.
 If there are any objections to the estate accounting, an Orphans’ Court judge can set a date to hear the objections.
 Conversely, if there are no objections, the executor can file a Petition for Adjudication.
 Through this Petition, the executor requests permission to make the distributions and pay any debts from the estate.

 Friedman Schuman provides legal services to clients in Pennsylvania for all their estate administration and estate planning needs.
 Estate administration can be complex, time-consuming, and intensive.
 As such, this process deserves the attention of a knowledgeable legal team.
-If you require an experienced attorney, contact Friedman Schuman today.
+If you require experienced estate administration attorneys, contact Friedman Schuman today.